-View from a Dig: Part 1 told the story of the Wise Woman of Abel Beth Maacah found in 2 Samuel 20.
-Today we’re sharing an article by Dr. Nava Panitz-Cohen (Hebrew University of Jerusalem), one of the archaeologists directing the current excavations at this historical site.
+Part 1 tells the story of the Wise Woman of Abel Beth Maacah found in 2 Samuel 20.
+In this article, Dr. Nava Panitz-Cohen (Hebrew University of Jerusalem), one of the archaeologists directing the current excavations at this historical site shares her experience with the story.

 I have worked for some two and a half decades at field excavations in Israel such as Tel Miqne, Tel Batash, Tel Beth-Shean and Tel Rehov .
 Presently, I co-direct the new excavations at Tel Abel Beth Maacah with my friend and colleague, Bob Mullins.